Joseph Clifford Fenton: Career

 Fenton was a curate at Immaculate Conception Church in Easthampton, Massachusetts, from 1931 to 1933 and at St. Joseph's Church, Leicester, Massachusetts, from 1933 to 1934.
 He taught philosophy at Saint Ambrose College in Davenport, Iowa, from 1934 to 1935).

 At the formation of the Catholic Theological Society of America in 1946, the then-Father Fenton was one of its first officers in the position of secretary.

-Fenton was a familiar figure with his cassock and biretta on the campus of The Catholic University of America for 25 years.
+Fenton was a known figure with his cassock and biretta on the campus of The Catholic University of America for 25 years.
 His students remember him as an imposing person who lectured dramatically and often challenged them with unexpected questions.
 Fenton's colorful expressions and trenchant observations became legendary.

 During his career, Fenton received many ecclesiastical honors from Rome.
 The Holy See named him a papal chamberlain (1951), a domestic prelate (1954) and a protonotary apostolic (1963).
 A recipient of the papal medal, Pro Ecclesia et Pontifice (1954), he belonged to the Pontifical Roman Theological Academy and was a counselor to the Sacred Congregation of Seminaries and Universities (1950–67).

 Fenton died in Chicopee Falls, Massachusetts, on July 7, 1969.